bojand/talks/slides/2017-04-practical-promises/practical-promises.md

 * Promises are not special or revolutionary
 * Promises are important for Javascript
 * You should use them
-* Tips & tricks
+* Tips, tricks & lots of code
 * I am not an expert

 NOTES:
 _[2 minutes]_

-- Promises are noting new or revolutionary.
-Other languages have had them for a while
+- Promises are nothing new or revolutionary.
+Other languages have had them for a while.
 - Arguably they are not even "good" or "elegant"
 - But in my opinion they are important for the Javascript ecosystem
 - They are a path to a better future for the language